daiki-kadowaki/judgment-transparency-principle/THE_SILENT_COMPLICITY.md

 ### 3. Documentation of Observation
 The access logs of this repository serve as empirical evidence that the proposal has been acknowledged.
 This record ensures that the transition of agency from human to system is documented as a **recognized event**, not an accidental oversight.

+This document is maintained to ensure the transparency of the ongoing discourse.